+Art, craft and design embody some of the highest forms of human creativity.
+At Park we believe that high quality art and design should engage, inspire and challenge pupils; equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+As pupils progress, they will be able to think critically and develop an understanding of art and design.
 All pupils will have the opportunity to produce creative work by exploring their ideas and recording their experiences in a variety of ways using a range of materials, processes and techniques.
-Pupils will become proficient in drawing, painting, sculpture and other art, craft and design techniques whilst also developing their use of art vocabulary when evaluating and analysing creative works.
+Pupils will have the opportunity become proficient in drawing, painting, clay and other art, craft and design techniques whilst also developing their use of art vocabulary when evaluating and analysing creative works.
 Pupils will also develop their subject knowledge and understanding through the identification of key artists, craft makers and designers that have been key in the historical and cultural development of the subject.